naggie/sd01/README.md

-sd01 is a minimal service discovery protocol with strict implementation in the following languages so far:
+sd01 is a minimal service discovery protocol with strict implementation.

+Developement status: Beta.
+Suitable for production but test coverage needs to be improved. #10 may result inn a breaking change to the protocol.

+### Features
+1. Advertisement of a service identified by a service type
+2. Advertisement of port of service
+3. Heartbeat/timeout mechanism to detect currently active services

+### Non-features
+1. No service metadata (instance name or capabilites, for example).
+This should be implemented out of band by the protocol the service uses itself.

+#  Implementations
 * Python 2/3 (reference implementation)
+* Go

 Planned languages:

 * Embedded C
-* Go
 * ...

 sd01 reveals the host (IP) and port for any similar services running.